Saturday, 29 August 2020

 The first one came free with SUGAR SMACKS back in the '60s, and the second was issued sometime within the last 10 years or so (by a Japanese company - can't remember the name and the box isn't to hand for me to check), but I couldn't choose between them (if I had to).
 So here's a question for you all - if you could have only one of these models, which one would you choose and why?

-Also, did any of you ever own any kind of TB4 - or in fact, any Thunderbirds toy back in the '60s?
-Do you still have it (or them), or did you track down a replacement years after the fact?
+Also, did any of you Crivvies ever own any kind of TB4 - or in fact, any Thunderbirds toy back in the '60s?
+Do you still have it (or them), or did you track down and buy a replacement years after the fact?
 Or how about TB toys you wanted but never owned?
-Would you be prepared to fork out the astronomical sums that some of them command today - even if you could afford to - or are you content with your memories, with no desire to own things you once had (or wanted)?
+Would you be prepared to fork out the astronomical sums that some of them command today - even if you could afford to - or are you content with your memories, with no desire to own things you once had or wanted?
 Tell all.

 Posted by Kid at Monday, August 17, 2020